megachonker/rapace/README.md

 git clone
 ```

 Before starting, you need to install and compile some elements.
 Ensure you have Rust, Python 3.7, the gRPC API, and other dependencies installed.
-To simplify this process, run the grpc_build_install_dep.bash` script with sudo permission.
+To simplify this process, run the `sudo bash grpc_build_install_dep.bash` script with sudo permission.

 ## Basic Launch